Technion-SpotOS/SpotInstance/README.md

 ## Cleanup from a cluster

-1. Run the following command to clean `spot-instance-controller` from your leaf hub cluster:
+1. Run the following command to clean `spot-instance-controller` from your cluster:
     ```
     envsubst < deploy/spot-instance-controller.yaml.template | kubectl delete -f -
     ```